-If your idea of a perfect vacation involves browsing eclectic boutiques, admiring historical homes, and basking on warm sandy beaches, Galveston Island has all that!
+If your perfect vacation involves browsing eclectic boutiques, admiring historical homes, and basking on warm sandy beaches, Galveston Island has all that!
 This barrier island, cradled in the warm Gulf waters, has plenty to offer in the way of character and charm.
 And as I’ve discovered, there are so many great things to do on Galveston Island!

 Three Main Attractions